ttaranov/atlaskit-mk-2/docs/guides/06-versioning.md

 Examples of a breaking change:

-- Renaming a public prop
+- Renaming a public prop.
-- Making a public prop more restrictive in what it accepts
+- Making a public prop more restrictive in what it accepts.
 - Renaming a named export that's exposed via the main entry point.
+- Icon sizes changing.
+- Flex parent instead of a box and vice-versa.

 Examples of things that aren't breaking changes: